Mexico

 Violence against women at the community level occurs in streets, parks, and, to a lesser extent, on public transportation.
 Attacks in public are most often sexual and can take the form of catcalling, bullying, stalking, sexual abuse and sexual assault.
 Further, there is an underreporting of these incidents.
 This problem is significant; it limits women's freedom of movement and diminishes their rights, which are anchored in Mexico City's Constitution, to safety in public spaces.

-Against this backdrop, the Women's Secretariat of the Mexico City government, the GIZ Data Lab and the UNDP Accelerator Lab launched a project to identify public spaces in Mexico City where women are relatively safer.
+Against this backdrop, the Women's Secretariat of the Mexico City Government, the GIZ Data Lab and the UNDP Accelerator Lab launched a project to identify public spaces in Mexico City where women are relatively safer.
 The results were presented at a session chaired by Mexico City's Women's Secretariat, which was attended by representatives of 16 government agencies of Mexico City.

 “The recommendations [from this research] serve to strengthen the work and strategies that government agencies already have underway to improve the security of public space for women”